det-lab/dataReaderWriter/README.md

 Kaitai provides two tools in order to develop the code associated with your data format.

 1. Kaitai-Struct-Compiler: The compiler performs the heavy lifting and generates the source code associated with your format.
-It takes the .ksy file and creates the code (in a language specified by the user) for interacting with the binary data.
+It takes a user-created  .ksy file and creates the code (in a language specified by the user) for interacting with the binary data.

 2. Kaitai-Struct-Visualizer: The visualizer is installed as a ruby gem and is primarily used as a debugging tool for your data descriptor.
 It takes a binary file and your .ksy file as inputs and creates a visual representation of the format.